WMB2-29012024/ADMIN_B2/SHEET1.md

 **To solve this problem, you can follow these steps:**

 - Split the input string into an array of words.
+(Need more details)
 - Iterate over each word in the array.
 - For each word, check its length.
 - If the length is 1 or 2, convert the word to lowercase.